KittenLord/summaries/rfc9110-HTTP-Semantics.md

 A method is considered safe, if it is essentially read-only

-A server, of course, may do unsafe and mutating behaviour, but that is strictly not client's "fault" or will.
+A server, of course, may do unsafe and mutating behaviour, but that is strictly not client's fault, will or responsibility.
 Anyways, just be reasonable

 GET, HEAD, OPTIONS, TRACE methods are safe